 Students are expected to:

-- Become equal partners in the advising/coaching process.
+- Be equal partners in the advising process

-- Review important communication (Blackboard and RUN4SUCCESS) in a timely manner
+- Review important communication (Canvas, Teams, and RUN4SUCCESS) from the Honors College in a timely manner

 - Be able to articulate one’s progress towards their academic and professional goals, as well as completion of honors

 - Accept final responsibility for all choices and decisions

 - Be open to learning opportunities through active engagement and reflection

 Students are welcome to schedule an Honors College advisement appointment through Navigate or by emailing Ms. Rosario at email@example.com.